Software QA for eCommerce Websites: Iterative Verification

-Over the last couple of days, we’ve talked about the need for Software Quality Assurance (SQA) throughout an entire eCommerce development project and the first of three SQA process areas that support web system and services development, Daily Support.
-Now, on to the next: today and tomorrow, we’ll discuss iterative verification functions that assure the system’s integrity as features are added and defects are corrected.
+Over the last couple of blog posts, we’ve talked about the need for Software Quality Assurance (SQA) throughout an entire eCommerce development project and the first of three SQA process areas that support web system and services development, Daily Support.
+Now, on to the next: in this blog post we’ll discuss iterative verification functions that assure the system’s integrity as features are added and defects are corrected.

 Iterative QA functions occur either at a greater than daily interval or on demand.
 They are used to provide assurance that the system as a whole retains its integrity as new features and functions are added to it.
 Iterative tests include sanity checks, integration testing, and user acceptance testing (discussed below), API verification, third party service access, and test automation (which will be covered tomorrow).